Cloud Infrastructure for Reliable Live Streaming

 Desktop → Mobile → Action camera (no interruption)Multi-Destination Routing

-Route your stream to multiple destinations simultaneously, with per-destination encoding profiles and graphical overlays.
+Route your stream to multiple destinations simultaneously, with per-destination encoding settings and graphical overlays.

-Receive automatic webhook alerts when disconnects or low bitrate are detected, enabling rapid recovery actions.
+Receive automatic alerts over webhooks when disconnects or low bitrate are detected, enabling rapid recovery actions.

 Why Infrastructure Matters